mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

     return shares
 ```

-Notice however that they differ slightly in how the shares are computed: Shamir's scheme uses `evaluate_at_point` while the packed uses `interpolate_at_point`.
+Notice however that they differ slightly in the second steps where the shares are computed: Shamir's scheme uses `evaluate_at_point` while the packed uses `interpolate_at_point`.
 The reason is that the sampled polynomial in the former case is in *coefficient representation* while in the latter it is in *point-value representation*.

-Specifically, we often represent a polynomial `f` of degree `N` by a list of `N+1` coefficients `a0, ..., aN` such that `f(x) = (a0) + (a1 * x) + (a2 * x^2) + ... + (aN * x^N)`.
+Specifically, we often represent a polynomial `f` of degree `D == N-1` by a list of `N` coefficients `a0, ..., aD` such that `f(x) = (a0) + (a1 * x) + (a2 * x^2) + ... + (aD * x^D)`.
 This representation is convenient for many things, including efficiently evaluating the polynomial at a given point using e.g. [Horner's method](https://en.wikipedia.org/wiki/Horner%27s_method).

-However, every such polynomial may also be represented by a set of `N+1` point-value pairs `(p0, v0), ..., (pN, vN)` where `vi = f(pi)` and all the `pi` are distinct.
+However, every such polynomial may also be represented by a set of `N` point-value pairs `(p1, v1), ..., (pN, vN)` where `vi == f(pi)` and all the `pi` are distinct.
 Evaluating the polynomial at a given point is still possible, yet now requires a more involved *interpolation* procedure that is typically less efficient, at least unless some preprocessing is performed.

-But the point-value representation also has the advantage that a degree `N` polynomial may be represented by *more than* `N+1` pairs.
+But the point-value representation also has the advantage that a degree `N-1` polynomial may be represented by *more than* `N` pairs.
 In this case there is some redundancy in the representation that we may for instance take advantage of in secret sharing (to reconstruct even if some shares are lost) and in coding theory (to decode correctly even if some errors occur during transmission).

-The reason this works is that the result of interpolation on a point-value representation with `N+1` pairs is technically speaking defined with respect to the *least degree* polynomial `g` such that `g(pi) == vi` for all pairs in the set, which is [unique](https://en.wikipedia.org/wiki/Polynomial_interpolation#Uniqueness_of_the_interpolating_polynomial) and has at most degree `N`.
+The reason this works is that the result of interpolation on a point-value representation with `N` pairs is technically speaking defined with respect to the *least degree* polynomial `g` such that `g(pi) == vi` for all pairs in the set, which is [unique](https://en.wikipedia.org/wiki/Polynomial_interpolation#Uniqueness_of_the_interpolating_polynomial) and has at most degree `N-1`.
 This means that if two point-value representations are generated using the same polynomial `g` then interpolation on these will yield identical results, even when the two sets are of different sizes or use different points, since the least degree polynomial is the same.

-It is also why we can use the two representations somewhat interchangeably: if a point-value representation with `N+1` pairs where generated by a degree `N` polynomial `f` then the unique least degree polynomial agreeing with these must be `f`, making interpolation injective. **todo**
+It is also why we can use the two representations somewhat interchangeably: if a point-value representation with `N` pairs where generated by a degree `N-1` polynomial `f`, then the unique least degree polynomial agreeing with these must be `f`.
+And since, for a fixed set of points, the set of coefficient lists of length `N` and the set of value lists of length `N` has the same cardinality (in our case `Q^N`) we must have a bijection between them.

 # Fast Fourier Transform

-With the two presentation of polynomials in mind we move on to how the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) (FFT) over finite fields -- also known as a [Number Theoretic Transform](https://en.wikipedia.org/wiki/Discrete_Fourier_transform_(general)#Number-theoretic_transform) (NTT) -- can be used to perform efficient conversion between them.
-And for me the best way of doing this is through an example that can later be generalised into a algorithm.
+With the two presentation of polynomials in mind we move on to how the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) (FFT) over finite fields -- <em>also known as the [Number Theoretic Transform](https://en.wikipedia.org/wiki/Discrete_Fourier_transform_(general)#Number-theoretic_transform) (NTT)</em> -- can be used to perform efficient conversion between them.
+And for me the best way of understanding this is through an example that can later be generalised into an algorithm.

 ## Walk-through example

-Recall that all our computations happen in a prime field determined by a fixed prime `Q`; in this example we will use `Q = 433`, who's order `Q-1` is divisible by both `4` and `9`: `Q-1 == 432 == 4 * 9 * k` for `k = 12`.
+Recall that all our computations happen in a prime field determined by a fixed prime `Q`, i.e. using the numbers `0, 1, ..., Q-1`.
+In this example we will use `Q = 433`, who's order `Q-1` is divisible by `4`: `Q-1 == 432 == 4 * k` with `k = 108`.

-Assume then that we have a polynomial `A(x) = 1 + 2x + 3x^2 + 4x^3` over this field with `N == 4` coefficients, and hence of degree `N-1 == 3`.
+Assume then that we have a polynomial `A(x) = 1 + 2x + 3x^2 + 4x^3` over this field of with `N == 4` coefficients and degree `N-1 == 3`.

 ```python
 A_coeffs = [ 1, 2, 3, 4 ]